Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20220919-aws-s3-cli/lesson.md

 ## Downloading and installing the AWS CLI

 The download and installation instructions for the AWS CLI can be found [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
-Since we'll be using Binder for our workshop, you can use these two commands to start the installation process:
+If you're on a Unix machine, you can use these two commands to start the installation process:

 ```{bash}
 curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"